proarhant/terraform-webserver-azure/README.md

 Please run the following commands on `Linux` enviromnent to test the deployment of a sample Hello World webserver.

 ```
-# This demo has been excuted on Terraform v1.1.8 and Python 3.7.3 on Linux (Azure Cloud Shell)
+# This demo has been executed and tested on Terraform v1.1.8 and Python 3.7.3 on Linux (Azure Cloud Shell)
 terraform -version
 python --version